Hans the Elder, Duke of Schleswig-Holstein-Haderslev: Family

-John was the son of King Frederick I of Denmark and his second wife, Sophie of Pomerania.
+Hans was born in Haderslev as the son of King Frederick I of Denmark and his second wife, Sophie of Pomerania.

 As a possible heir to the throne, he enjoyed a careful education and spent several years at the court of his brother-in-law Albert, Duke of Prussia, in Königsberg.
 This was in Lutheran Ducal Prussia, a Polish fief, modernized into a secular state from the Teutonic State of Prussia since 1525.

-This successful policy would be seminal for John's understanding of politics and governing of the state, as he also never became a fully sovereign Duke or Prince.
+This successful policy would be seminal for Hans's understanding of politics and governing of the state, as he also never became a fully sovereign Duke or Prince.

 Reign as Duke (1544–1580)

-From 1544, John ruled the duchies of Schleswig and of Holstein jointly with his brother, Adolf of Denmark, and his half-brother, King Christian III of Denmark.
+From 1544, Hans ruled the duchies of Schleswig and of Holstein jointly with his brother, Adolf of Denmark, and his half-brother, King Christian III of Denmark.
 He ruled from Haderslevhus Castle and later built Hansborg Castle in his hometown, a magnificent Renaissance palace situated east of the city of Haderslev.

 His territory consisted of the Counties of Haderslev, including Tørning, Tønder, and Løgumkloster, and the islands of Nordstrand and Fehmarn in Schleswig, plus Rendsburg and some smaller communities in Holstein.

-During his reign, John joined the Reformation and founded several social and educational institutions, notably the Duke John Hospital in Haderslev.
+During his reign, Hans joined the Reformation and founded several social and educational institutions, notably the Duke Hans Hospital in Haderslev.
 He introduced many reforms to the legal system and was regarded as a dedicated judge.
 As one of the first rulers between the seas, he sat down for an active land reclamation and coastal protection program, presumably, he ruled over the most vulnerable stretch of the Schleswig coastline.
-In 1559, John, his brother Adolf, and King Christian's successor, Frederick II of Denmark, occupied the independent peasant Republic of Dithmarschen, and divided it among themselves.
+In 1559, Hans, his brother Adolf, and King Christian's successor, Frederick II of Denmark, occupied the independent peasant Republic of Dithmarschen, and divided it among themselves.

 Death

-John died unmarried and childless in Hardeslev, Southern Denmark on 2 Oct 1580, at the age of 59.
+Hans died unmarried and childless in Haderslev, Southern Denmark on 2 Oct 1580, at the age of 59.
 His body was buried in the Schleswig Cathedral, Schleswig-Holstein, Germany.

-After his death, his territory was divided between his brother, Adolf, Duke of Holstein-Gottorp and his nephew, Frederick II, King of Denmark.
+After his death, his territory was divided between his brother Adolf and his nephew, King Frederick II of Denmark.

 Legacy

-In contrast to most of the dukes of Schleswig and Holstein, posterity has a very positive view of John the Elder.
-This holds especially for his capital Haderslev, which was a ducal residence only during his time and has benefited ever since. he is still popular as a sort of patron saint.
+In contrast to most of the dukes of Schleswig and Holstein, posterity has a very positive view of Hans the Elder.
+This holds especially for his capital Haderslev, which was a ducal residence only during his time and has benefited ever since.
+He is still popular as a sort of patron saint.
 The largest annual summer festival in Haderslev, the Hertug-Hans-Fest is named after, and the local brewery Fuglsang has named a beer after him (Hertug Hans Pils).
-Even the hospital (which he founded) still bears his name.
+The hospital which he founded still bears his name.
 His judgments were fully published in book form (De Hansborgske Dømme).